foundry-rs/starknet-foundry/docs/src/testing/contracts.md

 ## The Test Contract

-For the purpose of this tutorial will be using this Starknet contract
+In this tutorial we will be using this Starknet contract

 ```cairo
 #[starknet::interface]